UltraEngine/Documentation/asseteditor.md

 When you open a texture asset in the Asset Editor, you'll find an interface that displays all relevant texture settings.
 This allows you to edit and customize the properties of the texture.

 ![Texture Editor](https://github.com/UltraEngine/Documentation/blob/master/Images/textureeditor.png?raw=true)

-The Asset Editor is a versatile tool that adapts to the specific needs of different asset types, providing an efficient and user-friendly environment for asset management and editing.